bwegr/git-practice-bwegr/Readme.md

 ## Git Practice

-This is a repository to practice git with
+This is a repository to practice git